irenealgi/irenealegre.com/100-days-UI.md

 #### Day 01 | Sign up screen | 2-3 hrs
-Sign in screen for an app targeted at bycicle riders wanting to find their way around a specific city.
+Sign in screen for an app targeted at bicycle riders wanting to find their way around a specific city.
 Like Citymapper, but for bikes.
 The idea comes from a particular problem I often face when trying to find my way around London.

 This sign in screen assumes the user already has an account.
 ![](images/case_studies/30_days_challenge/Day_1.png)